John Virgo: Other activities

-Virgo's tribute book to Alex Higgins, Let Me Tell You About Alex, was published in February 2011 and described as "explosive".
-In April 2012, his book Amazing Snooker Trick Shots was published.
+Virgo released three books.
+He wrote a tribute to Alex Higgins, titled Let Me Tell You About Alex, which was published in February 2011.
+His book Amazing Snooker Trick Shots was published in April 2012.
+An autobiography, titled Say Goodnight, JV based on a catchphrase of his on Big Break was published in 2017.

-In 2012, Virgo featured as himself in Nicholas Gleaves' debut radio play Sunk, in which he guides a young man in his dream of becoming a snooker champion to avoid a life of crime.
-This was broadcast on BBC Radio 4.
+In 2012, Virgo featured as himself in Nicholas Gleaves' debut radio play Sunk, in which he guides a young man in his dream of becoming a snooker champion to avoid a life of crime, broadcast on BBC Radio 4.
 Virgo worked with a pool and snooker table company called Liberty Games to create a web-based series of trick shot videos known as the Trick Shot Academy.
 In 2014, Virgo released a trick shot app, John Virgo's Snooker Trick Shots, available on Apple and Android devices.